dward2/BME547/Resources/virtual_machines.md

 [virtual_environments.md](/Resources/virtual_environments.md).
 For the Linux virtual machine, you can follow the information given for macOS users.

-### For Linux VMs, as of March 2022
+### For the course-specific Linux VMs, as of October 2022
-* The default installation has both Python2 and Python3.
+* The default installation has `python3` installed.
 So, you will need to enter `python3` and `pip3` to access version 3.
   Or, you can add the following aliases to your `.bashrc` (or `.bash_aliases` if it exists) file: